Tasawaq language

 Tasawaq (Tuareg name: Tesăwăq), sometimes also called Ingelshi, is a Northern Songhay language spoken by the Issawaghan or Ingalkoyyu, a community surrounding the town of In-Gall in Niger.
 A closely related variety called Emghedeshie was spoken in Agadez but is now extinct.

-It shares some similarities with Berber languages, like the Tamasheq.
-For example in booth Languages, the grammatical gender of a Nomen is female if it begins and ends with the letter t.
+It shares some similarities with Berber languages, e.g. Tamasheq.
+For example in both languages, the grammatical gender of a noun is female if it begins and ends with the letter t.